Recalling a Palette Value

 If you want a palette to be locked on its handle and not change when the page is changed, you can set a lock or transparent lock on the palette handle.
 See Handle Paging for more details about locks.

 Each of the palette windows can either display pages of palettes, with page buttons on the left, or a continuous scrolling window of palettes.
-To change between pages and scrolling, touch the Pages Show/Hide button in the context button area to the left of the menu buttons, then change pages using the page buttons to the left of the palette buttons.
+To change between pages and scrolling, touch the Pages Show/Hide context menu button, then change pages using the page buttons to the left of the palette buttons.

 Only Showing Relevant Palettes